Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Abstract

 \section{Abstract}

 To train \ac{ICR} methods, contrastive loss functions are a common choice for optimization functions.
-Unfortunately, contrastive \ac{ICR} methods are vulnerable to learning shortcuts: decision rules that perform well on the training data but fail to transfer to other testing conditions.
-We introduce an approach to reduce shortcut feature representations for the \ac{ICR} task: \acfi{LTD}.
-We add an additional decoder to the learning framework to reconstruct the input caption, which prevents the image and caption encoder from learning shortcut features.
-Instead of reconstructing input captions in the input space, we decode the semantics of the caption in a latent space.
-We implement the \ac{LTD} objective as an optimization constraint, to ensure that the reconstruction loss is below a threshold value while primarily optimizing for the contrastive loss.
+Unfortunately, contrastive \ac{ICR} methods are vulnerable to predictive feature suppression.
+Predictive features are features that correctly indicate the similarity between a query and a candidate item.
+However, in the presence of multiple predictive features during training, encoder models tend to suppress redundant predictive features, since these features are not needed to learn to discriminate between positive and negative pairs.
+While some predictive features are redundant during training, these features might be relevant during evaluation.
+We introduce an approach to reduce predictive feature suppression for resource-constrained \ac{ICR} methods: \acfi{LTD}.
+We add an additional decoder to the contrastive \ac{ICR} framework, to reconstruct the input caption in a latent space of a general-purpose sentence encoder, which prevents the image and caption encoder from suppressing predictive features.
+We implement the \ac{LTD} objective as an optimization constraint, to ensure that the reconstruction loss is below a bound value while primarily optimizing for the contrastive loss.
 Importantly, \ac{LTD} does not depend on additional training data or expensive (hard) negative mining strategies.
-Our experiments show that, unlike reconstructing the input caption, \ac{LTD} reduces shortcut learning and improves generalizability by obtaining higher recall@k and r-precision scores.
-Additionally, we show that the evaluation scores benefit from implementing \ac{LTD} as an optimization constraint instead of a dual loss.
+Our experiments show that, unlike reconstructing the input caption in the input space, \ac{LTD} reduces predictive feature suppression, measured by obtaining higher recall@k, r-precision, and nDCG scores than a contrastive \ac{ICR} baseline.
+Moreover, we show that \ac{LTD} should be implemented as an optimization constraint instead of a dual optimization objective.
+Finally, we show that \ac{LTD} can be used with different contrastive learning losses and a wide variety of resource-constrained \ac{ICR} methods.